radcli14/resume/index.md

    - A machine learning model in TensorFlow to estimate aerodynamic properties of race cars
    - AR-based measurement and object placement for a landscape design application
    - Multiplatform local area and remote networking for a custom Android device
-   - A published hearing test and audiogram analysis app using SwiftUI and AVFoundation
+   - Hearing test and audiogram analysis app using SwiftUI and AVFoundation

 ### Johns Hopkins University Applied Physics Laboratory (APL), 2010 - 2023